gurrrrrrett3/light/docs/api/datatypes/numbers/uints.md

 # Unsigned Integers

-An integer being "unsigned" says that it does not have a sign, so it should not be negative.
+An integer being "unsigned" means it should not be negative.
 The number you see to the right of "u" indicates how many bits each [Datatype](../index.md) takes up.

 | Name | Size      | Minimum Int    | Maximum Int   |
 | ---: | :-------- | -------------- | ------------- |